-- Existing and potential demand under different development scenarios.
-It is important to look at a wide range of demand growth scenarios ranging from historic growth through tone in which a regional approach to food security could drive a growth in regional transport demand - Connectivity with existing and potential overland transport.
-Any major growth in river transport would require a major improvement in connectivity with existing transport networks - Possible approaches to maintaining a navigable river from Gambella to Sobat mouth.
-Assessment of vessel types/sizes - > Port infrastructure and intermodal transfer facilities requirements - Institutional aspects/implications - Costs and economic analysis of options - Analysis of feasibility under different scenarios
+- Existing and potential demand under different development scenarios. - Connectivity with existing and potential overland transport.
+Any growth in river transport would require a major improvement in connectivity with existing transport networks - Possible approaches to maintaining a navigable river in the lower Akobo through to the Sobat mouth.
+Assessment of vessel types/sizes - ► Port infrastructure and intermodal transfer facilities requirements - Institutional aspects/implications - Costs and economic analysis of options - Analysis of feasibility under different scenarios